orpheuslummis/defiyieldselect/README.md

 ## Varia

-The rice data source (thegraph.com) supports at most a polling frequency of 30-60 seconds.
+The price data source (thegraph.com) supports at most a polling frequency of 30-60 seconds.
 By using a custom price API the polling frequency could be increased.

 The `_start` field of the APR field is not used as we assume the `_stop` field is the given time of APR measurement.

-As of Enero 2021 it is deployed at https://equivos.dev/defiyieldoptimization/results/latest but we don't garantee uptime beyond Febrero 2021
+As of Enero 2021 it is deployed at [https://equivos.dev/defiyieldoptimization/](https://equivos.dev/defiyieldoptimization/) but we don't garantee uptime beyond Febrero 2021